 Brachytherapy is internal radiation therapy, which involves a lot less time on your part.
 A surgeon inserts radioactive pellets directly into your prostate.
 A permanent low dose rate (LDR) gives off radiation for up to a few months.
 Alternatively, there’s a temporary high dose rate (HDR) that only lasts a few days.

 - urinary problems

 - erection problems

-Hormone therapy is used to lower male hormone levels or block them from fueling cancer cells.
+Hormone therapy lowers male hormone levels or blocks them from fueling cancer cells.
 It’s not a cure for prostate cancer, but it does a good job of shrinking tumors and slowing growth.

-One way to accomplish this is through surgical castration (orchiectomy), since most male hormones are produced in the testicles.
-The surgery can be done on an outpatient basis.
+One way to accomplish this is through surgical castration (orchiectomy), as the testicles produce the most male hormones.

 Another way to reduce testosterone is with luteinizing hormone-releasing hormone (LHRH) agonists.
 These drugs are injected or implanted under the skin.
 Some LHRH antagonists are:

 - goserelin (Zoladex)